ghgrave/portfolioDemos/GetYourGraveOn/README.md

     b) User will be able to click on video and go to a 3rd party for more info about the show they are interested in.

-3) The Tv guid is totally random and will change each time page is refreshed.
+3) The TV Guide is totally random and will change each time page is refreshed.
 Current times will display in a fashion to mimic a tv guide

 #### BOOK PAGE